wandb/weave/docs/docs/introduction.md

 Weave's core concept is that as your code executes, it keeps track of function calls and their inputs and outputs.
 You don't need to learn a declarative language or a complex object hierarchy.
 Just decorate functions with `@weave.op()` to [get started](/quickstart)

+## Why use Weave?

+Building applications with large language models is a new style of software development.
+While these models are incredibly powerful, they are also non-deterministic and therefore tricky to make use of.
+Weave helps you harness this potential.

+You can use Weave to:
+- log and debug language model inputs, outputs, and traces
+- build rigorous, apples-to-apples evaluations for language model use cases
+- organize all the information generated across the LLM workflow, from experimentation, to evaluations, to production

 ## Key concepts